syntax-tree/hast-util-to-jsx-runtime/readme.md

 ##### Returns

-Result from your configured JSX runtime (`JSX.Element`).
+Result from your configured JSX runtime
+(`JSX.Element` if defined,
+otherwise `unknown` which you can cast yourself).

 ### `Components`

 Possible components to use (TypeScript type).

-Each key is a tag name typed in `JSX.IntrinsicElements`.
+Each key is a tag name typed in `JSX.IntrinsicElements`, if defined.
 Each value is either a different tag name or a component accepting the corresponding props
 (and an optional `node` prop if `passNode` is on).